Emma Clancy – Chief Executive

 Prior to this, Amanda held several marketing and communications roles within prominent international brands including Lloyds TSB and Aga Rangemaster.

-Mike Keil – Head of Policy and Research
+Mike Keil – Director of Policy, Research and Campaigning

 Mike spent the first part of his career at the Met Office, during which time he completed his PhD in modelling the stratosphere.
 In 2007 he joined Ofwat as its first head of climate change policy.
 Mike moved to Severn Trent Water in 2011 to lead the company’s work on climate change and resilience.
 In 2014 Mike went on secondment to run Severn Trent’s Asset Management Department, before moving to his role as Business Leader for Asset Strategy he helps set the long-term direction for the company.